 "She had noticed a mole.
 She went and had that checked out.
 They found out that it was cancerous," McClellan said.
 "My daughter was incredibly brave through all this.
 She was more terrified for the health of her baby than she was her own health.
 But again, through faith and God and support of family, she did a fabulous job and she's cancer-free."

-Palacios, a breast cancer survivor, threw the ceremonial first pitch before Sunday's Brewers-Padres game as part of Major League Baseball's Honorary Bat Girl program, which was introduced in 2009 to raise awareness and support for the annual "Going to Bat Against Breast Cancer" initiative celebrated around the league on Mother's Day.
-In eight years, thousands of unique testimonials have been submitted, and more than 3 million fan votes have been cast to select "winners" representing each of the 30 clubs.
+Major League Baseball's Honorary Bat Girl program was introduced in 2009 to raise additional awareness and support for the annual "Going to Bat against Breast Cancer" initiative celebrated on Mother's Day.
+In eight years, thousands of unique testimonials have been submitted and more than 200 individuals have been honored.

-Adam McCalvy has covered the Brewers for MLB.com since 2001.
-Follow him on Twitter @AdamMcCalvy, like him on Facebook and listen to his podcast.
+Carson Mason is an associate reporter for MLB.com based in Milwaukee.
 This story was not subject to the approval of Major League Baseball or its clubs.